PhpGt/StyleGuide/databases/README.md

 + Queries should be organised into a Query Collection Hierarchy.
 + Tables within the same collection can use an underscore to indicate their hierarchy.
++ Related tables should use an underscore to indicate their hierarchy.

 ## [Casing](casing.md)